operali/vscode-lua-booster/README.md

 - open lint folder and put your lint files here

 # roadmap
-- test frame work for lints
+- test framework for lints